-Each certificate program is five trimesters, which takes one year and eight months to complete.
-Courses can be taken as stand alone as well as in order to complete either level of the two certificate tracks.
+The certificate program is five trimesters, which takes one year and eight months to complete.
 The program is designed in a weekend format, which allows for working professionals to enhance their education while maintaining their professional careers.

-The program is delivered in a nontraditional format in order to accommodate schedules of adult-learners.
-Courses will be held on Northwestern's campus and will require attending one weekend per month in combination with directed learning components.
+Courses will be held on Northwestern's campus and will require attending one weekend per month.
 This format allows students to complete the program in less than two years.